The Bankrate promise

 How to obtain indirect auto financing

-The steps to obtaining indirect auto financing are similar to the process for a traditional loan.
-But before you apply, be sure to have any documents handy that the dealer will need to submit to the lender’s in their network.
+The steps to obtaining indirect auto financing are straightforward.
+But before you apply, be sure to gather any documents the dealer will need to submit to the lenders in their network.
 Here’s a step-by-step breakdown of how to move forward:

 - Visit the dealership.